Vector-Hector/bifrost/benchmark/benchmark-draft.md

+This is a draft for the benchmark documentation.
+It is not yet complete.

 # Benchmarks

 We compare our routing engine to OpenTripPlanner due to its similarity in that they are both multi-modal routing